 This scheme promotes the use of the County/Vice County Moth Recorder (CMR) system and contributors are requested to send records via this route whenever possible.
 A full list of CMRs can be found by following the link to County Recorders.
-If you experience difficulties submitting data to the Scheme via this route please send your records direct (see Contact Us) in any of the formats mentioned below.
-The scheme organisers will, where possible, repatriate data to the relevant CMR.
+If you experience difficulties submitting data to the Scheme via this route please send your records direct (see details below) in any of the formats mentioned.
+The scheme organisers will endeavour, where possible, to repatriate data to the relevant CMR.

 Excel file (preferred), MS Word file, Handwritten lists